JP2620/todo/README.md

 # todo

-To run the app, execute the run.sh script.
+- To run the app, execute the run.sh script.
+- Create an user using postman.

 ## Dependencies